JZerman2018/Azure-Devops-Project3/README.md

 Return to the Log Analytics Workspace > Logs and run a query such as `Perf`to see some log results and check that Log Analytics is working properly.

 #### Setup Custom Logging
-In Log Analytics Workspace go to Advanced Settings > Data > Custom Logs > Add + > Choose File.
+In your Log Analytics Workspace go to Advanced Settings > Data > Custom Logs > Add + > Choose File.
 Select the seleniumlog.txt file created from the Pipeline run.
 (I downloaded a copy to my local machine and uploaded a copy to the Azure VM via SSH in the Pipeline just in case) > Next > Next.
 Enter the paths for the Linux machine where the file is located, such as:
 *    ` /seleniumlog.txt`
 *   ` <your path>/seleniumlog.txt`